CrowdsourcingKC/crowdsourcingshortcut/ch-3.md

 However, with enough imagination, almost any job or project can be broken into microtasks.

-Could Crowdfunding Make Microtasking More Interesting to the Average Joe?
+### Could Crowdfunding Make Microtasking More Interesting to the Average Joe?

-Yes!
+Short answer: Yes!

 Microtasking is currently enjoying a moderate amount of popularity (yet not anywhere near as much as crowdfunding).
 Micro-volunteering is popular too.